 96 UCAS points

-The football industry has been transformed by media investment and emergent communications technologies that range from the latest English Premier League television and radio broadcast deals to the proliferation of online media.
-The football industry is supported by all media platforms including print, broadcast and online, and at multiple levels; as a source of content, as a competitive business tool in the pursuit of audiences, and as a forum and environment for social media discourse.
-Sports media is a multi-faceted environment and this degree provides UCFB students with a contextual degree on how public relations and journalism relate to the business of football.
+Sport has been transformed by media investment and emergent technologies that range from the latest English Premier League television and radio broadcast deals to the huge growth of online media.
+The football industry is supported by all media platforms including print, broadcast and online at multiple levels as a source of content, as well as a competitive business tool in the pursuit of audiences and as a forum and environment for social media discussion.
+Sports media is a multi-faceted environment and this degree provides you with a contextual degree on how public relations and journalism relate to the business of football.

 Graduates of the BA (Hons) Football Business & Media degree will be awarded degrees by our esteemed academic partner institution, Bucks New University.